SHANMUGAAPRIYANM/M1_Application_MyCalender/1_Requirements/Readme.md

 2. GUI can be used to enhance the visual look of the calendar.

 ## Threats
-1. Advanced featured calculators are already in the market.
+1. Advanced flexible calendars have been evolving.

 # High Level Requirements
 | ID   |      Description     |  Status |